JL-Omega/Docker-Project/README.md

   - ***USERNAME:*** Username for accessing the website.
   - ***PASSWORD:*** Password for accessing the website.

-   When configuring the ***pozos-website*** service in the Docker Compose file (`docker-compose.yml`), it's important to note that if you change the `USERNAME` or `PASSWORD` environment variables, you'll need to synchronize these changes with the
-  `simple_api/student_age.py` file.</p>

-  The `simple_api/student_age.py` file likely contains authentication logic that checks the provided username and password against the configured values.
-Therefore, any modifications to the credentials in the Docker Compose file should be mirrored in the Python script to ensure proper authentication between the frontend and backend components.

-  Failure to synchronize these changes may result in authentication errors or unexpected behavior when accessing the application.
-Always ensure consistency between the Docker Compose configuration and application logic to maintain the integrity and security of the
-  Pozos Application.

 - #### pozos-registry-ui:

   - ***REGISTRY_URL:*** URL of the Docker registry.